Perhaps the single most impressively marketed travel rewards credit card is the Capital One Venture Card.

 I won’t get into the minutiae of the card, though let’s talk about the basics:

 - Welcome bonus: 50,000 miles after spending $3,000 within three months (recently increased from 40,000)

 - Annual fee: $0 intro for first year; $95 after that

 - Rewards structure: double miles on all purchases

 A 50,000 mile welcome bonus, $95 annual fee (waived the first year), and double miles on all purchases sounds great in theory.

-The catch is that each mile can be redeemed at most for one cent towards the cost of a travel purchase:
+The catch historically is that each mile could be redeemed at most for one cent towards the cost of a travel purchase: